Willi Castro Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Tigers pitching staff ranks 25th in the league.
+- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.

-- The Tigers' 4.54 team ERA ranks 23rd among all league pitching staffs.
+- The Tigers' 4.45 team ERA ranks 22nd among all MLB pitching staffs.

-- Tigers pitchers combine to give up 85 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to surrender 87 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The Tigers will look to Vest (2-0) in his third start this season.

-- The right-hander last appeared on Saturday against the Minnesota Twins, when he threw one scoreless inning without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.